pyvista/pyvista-tutorial/_sources/tutorial/03_figures/index.rst.txt

 ----------

-PyVista's plotting API is data-centric, where the 3D data are individually added to the scene with different display parameters in a matplotlib-like fashion.
+PyVista's plotting API is data-centric, where the 3D data are individually added to the scene with different display parameters in a Matplotlib-like fashion.

 ``add_mesh``
 ~~~~~~~~~~~~

-When plotting, users must first create a :class:`pyvista.Plotter` instance (much like a matplotlib figure).
+When plotting, users must first create a :class:`pyvista.Plotter` instance (much like a Matplotlib figure).
 Then data are added to the plotter instance through the :func:`pyvista.Plotter.add_mesh` method.
 This workflow typically looks like:

 .. jupyter-execute::
    :hide-code: